DmarshalTU/yaml-jumper/README.md

 - **File size limiting**: Very large files (>1MB by default) are detected and warnings are shown
 - **Automatic cache invalidation**: Cache is updated when you save files
 - **Efficient parsing**: Optimized parsing algorithms for minimal memory usage
+- **Smart YAML parsing**: With the lyaml library, complex YAML structures are parsed more accurately

 ## License